Last Updated on March 15, 2023

 As you have read, the average price that you will pay for an Akita puppy is $1000.

-However, if you add all the costs associated with pet ownership, it will cost you much more to raise a dog to be a fully-grown adult Akita.
+However, if you add all the expenses associated with pet ownership, you will spend much more to raise a dog to be a fully-grown adult Akita.

 By the time your dog reaches his senior years, you would have probably spent around $20,000.

 However, if you spend a significant amount of money on dog walkers, boarding facilities, and medical expenses, you could look at paying between $64,000 and $134,000 over your dog’s entire lifetime.

 Should you buy a puppy or an older dog?